-Alluring audiences with emotionally tinged performances has been the signature of Angela Bassett, who personifies a sense of dignity and pride whenever she appears on screen.
-Her talent and abilities as an actress and executive producer in both television and film have time and time again earned the respect and acclaim from her peers and fans, proving her to be one of the industry’s premier leading ladies.
+Alluring audiences with emotionally tinged performances has been the signature of Angela Bassett.
+Her talent and abilities as an actress and executive producer in both television and film have garnered well-deserved respect and acclaim from peers and fans, proving her to be one of the industry’s premier leading ladies.

 This Oscar nominee and Golden Globe winner recently received an Emmy nomination for Outstanding Supporting Actress in a Miniseries for her work as “Marie Laveau” in the hit FX series “American Horror Story: Coven.”
 She returns this season to film the carnival themed “American Horror Story: Freak Show.”

 This October, Bassett will be seen in Gregg Araki’s “Whitebird in a Blizzard” opposite Shailene Woodley.
 She recently completed work in London on the upcoming film “Survivor” opposite Pierce Brosnan, Emma Thompson and Milla Jovovich for director James McTeigue and will reprise her “Olympus Has Fallen” role in the upcoming sequel “London Has Fallen.”

 Bassett has received numerous accolades and awards for her riveting performances on stage, screen and television including more than 11 NAACP Image Awards and several Screen Actors Guild nominations for performances in “What’s Love Got To Do With It,” Lifetime’s “Betty and Coretta,” “Black Nativity,“ “How Stella Got Her Groove Back,” “The Score,” “Malcolm X” and “The Rosa Parks Story.”